KIds Sea Camp Magic

 Now sit right down and you will hear a tale, a tale of a fateful trip.
 Okay, this is not about 7 castaways and their misadventure, but about our family of four, Rod, Carol, our son Will (14) and daughter Lily (10) and our trip to the other side of the planet to go scuba diving with Kids Sea Camp in Yap and Palau.

 I celebrated my 50th birthday this year and we wanted to celebrate with something big.
 We had learned about Kids Sea Camp, owned and operated by Margo Peyton from South Carolina three years ago where parents and their kids can Scuba Dive together as a family.
-We had already traveled with KSC three times before; to Belize, Bonaire and last year was Costa Rica.
+We had already traveled with KSC three times before; to Belize, Bonaire and last year were Costa Rica.

 I got on the phone with Margo, yes, she does pick up the phone, to discuss options.
 Lily was getting certified and we wanted to go somewhere that the diving was not too challenging.
 As we were mulling ideas and Margo reminded me of an offer that she had made the year before.
 Rod, she said, remember last year when Will hurt his foot on the beach and missed a few days of diving.